EliJDonahue/pwa-sample-app/README.md

 ![location in Innovator form](./Screenshots/pr-in-innovator.png)

 This feature is optional.
-The PWA will still work if you skip these setup steps - you just won't see the location map in your Aras PR form.
+If you skip these setup steps, the PWA will still work - you just won't see the location map in your Aras PR form.

 #### Code Tree
 1. Backup your code tree and store the backup in a safe place.